thatmounaim/multineuz/README.md

 ## Note
 I'm currently on a break from Flyff.
 Once I'm back, I'll resume working on the project.
 Following that, the project will undergo a full rewrite.
 I apologize for the lack of updates and improvements.

+Feel free to Join Discord for Questions and Help : https://discord.gg/PJkJABKUb
 ## Download Pre-compiled

 [View Latest Releases](https://github.com/thatmounaim/multineuz/releases)